-Ten tips to run a successful pub quiz night!
+Tips to run a pub quiz night successfully!

 Please note that we have free ready made quizzes to download from this site.

-BEFORE THE QUIZ: The most important part is your quiz and trivia questions.
-Don't leave it until last minute to write/buy your quizzes and make sure the questions are setto suit your target audience.
+BEFORE THE QUIZ: The most important part of your quiz is the actual trivia questions.
+Don't leave it until last minute to write or buy your questions and make sure the quiz is set to suit your target audience.
 The level of the questions is of vital importance, too hard or easy may spoil the quiz for many people.
 Also don't underestimate how long it takes to write a good quiz... the hours will fly by!

-PREPERATION: Make sure that you have answer and handout sheets - for answer sheets many quizzes simply use plain or lined paper which is then numbered by each team.
-Quizzers will need pens/pencils and spare paper to write their thoughts onto, or expected to bring their own, but a good quizmaster should atleast have enough supplies for the forgetful ones.
+PREPERATION: Make sure that you have answer and handout sheets - for answer sheets, many quizzes simply use plain or lined paper which is then numbered by each team.
+Quizzers will need pens and spare paper to write down their thoughts, or are expected to bring their own, but a good quizmaster should at least have enough supplies for the forgetful ones.

 DECIDE ON TEAM SIZES: Try to aim for teams of four to six but often it's not practical to be strict with this - it's supposed to be a fun night and excluding friends and families from playing due to numbers is not a good start.
 One idea is to allow teams of any size upto ten but only teams with 6 or 4 players are allowed to win the prizes (assuming there are some).
 You can also set a rule that for every extra player over the allotted number there is a five(?) points penalty deduction from the end total.